 Anyone Can Grow Tobacco Successfully!

-I grow tobacco in a tiny area where I live, about 400 feet (120 metres) above sea level, with a moderate, semi-coastal climate.
+I grow tobacco in a tiny area where I live, about 400 feet (120 metres) above sea level, in a moderate, semi-coastal climate.
 For three months of winter, we have occasional light frosts, bitterly strong winds, and some hail.
-I planted a few seedlings in February last year as an experiment.
+I planted a few seedlings in February one year as an experiment.
 That's late summer here in the Southern Hemisphere.
-They were small plants, about 2ft (60cm.) high when winter hit.
+They were small plants, about 2 ft (60 cm) high when winter hit.
 They stopped growing until spring, but the leaves stayed healthy—no wilting or browning—and around the end of September, they took off again.
-Compared with correctly grown plants, they were small, but still over 6' high.
+Compared with correctly grown plants. they were small, but still over 6' high.
 I got tired of fighting past the damn things to get to my garden shed and pulled them out last May, still healthy and hardy, with a root system the size of a football.

 Note: I'll continue this in feet and inches only, for the sake of our American cousins.
-For those of you more comfortable with metrics, 1 ft. = 30cm.
+For those of you more comfortable with metrics, 1 ft = 30 cm.

-What You'll Need
+What You'll Need to Grow Tobacco

-- Seed-growing mix, or a mixture of fine soil and sand
+- Seed-growing mix or a mixture of fine soil and sand.

 - A bucket: This will come in handy when you soak your seedlings.

 - Somewhere to grow the plants: The seedlings need to be planted at least 2 ft apart, in rows that are at least 2 ft apart, although 3 feet between rows is better.
 They prefer full sun but will grow well in partial shade.
-The leaves can be up to 2ft long each, droop, and grow on the main stalk from ground level up, diminishing in size with height.
-A full-grown plant is 7ft tall and self-supporting, so make sure you have enough space before you start growing.
+The leaves will be up to 2 ft long each at the lowest, widest part of the plant.
+A full-grown plant is 7 ft tall and self-supporting, so make sure you have enough space before you plant the seedlings.